SVarM: Linear Support Varifold Machines for Classification and Regression on Geometric Data: SVarM regression and classification models

-The core of our regression model architecture is to approximate a map $h:\R^n \times S^{n-1}\to \R$ (for $n=2$ or $3$) which can itself approximate any affine map on $\mathcal{V}$ as shown in Theorem \ref{thm:affine_approx}.
-We perform this approximation using a multilevel perceptron (MLP) $h_\theta:\R^{2n}\to\R$ where $\theta$ denotes the trainable parameters of the MLP.
+As an alternative to the above kernel strategy, we will instead consider the more direct approach of modeling the test function via a neural network, which is now ubiquitous in the modern machine learning literature.
+We shall thus approximate $h$ using a multilevel perceptron (MLP), namely consider a set of trainable functions $h_\theta:\R^{2n}\to\R$ where $\theta$ denotes the trainable parameters of the MLP.
 It is then straightforward, based on the many existing universal approximation and expressivity theorems \cite{hornik1989multilayer,cybenko1989approximation,haykin1994neural,lu2017expressive}, to rephrase all the results of Section \ref{sec:theo_res} for functions $h$ that are expressible by a sufficiently wide and/or deep MLP.